martinstarkov/map-creator/README.md

 # map-creator
-Turn your .png files into tilemap data arrays that can be used for easy 2D platformer level creation!
+Turn your .png files into tilemap data arrays for easy 2D level creation!

 # How to compile
 In order to use the program, it must first be compiled using pyinstaller.
 Here is a step-by-step guide for beginners: